California Coast: Carmel-by-the-Sea to Big Sur Driving Tour

 Continue straight, this road will dead end in the Bird Rock parking lot, which is our next stop.

-hike back to the parking area.
+When you are done, reverse your hike back to the parking area.

 While you drive we will tell you about the trees and plants of Point Lobos, most of which remain green all year long.
 The one major exception is poison oak which drops its red fall leaves and becomes a bare stem in the winter.

 The Monterey pines found on the reserve are one of only three native stands of this tree species in the world.
 The Monterey cypress as we mentioned before is native to only two areas.
 Though the pine and cypress thrive in the cool climate and frequent fog, they both require the heat of fire to release seeds from their cones.

 Between the trees of the forest and the ocean, evergreen shrubs create a variety of textures, colors and fragrances here in Point Lobos.
 For much of the year the slender stems of silvery light gray California sagebrush and bushes of Carmel creeper with tiny blue flowers add color to the ground cover.
 Then, during the spring wildflower season, the meadows here come alive, bursting forth with a rainbow of colors: golden yarrow, orange seaside painted cup, deep blue sky lupine and purple lavender just to name a few.